enonic/app-disqus/README.md

 ## Building and deploying

+There are two options.
+One is to simply download the app [JAR file](http://repo.enonic.com/public/com/enonic/social/app-disqus/1.0.2/app-disqus-1.0.2.jar) and move it to the XP installation's `$XP_HOME/deploy` folder.

-Build this app with gradle.
+Or you can build this app with gradle.
 In the terminal, from the root of the project, enter `./gradlew build`.
 On Windows, just enter `gradlew build` in the command line from the project root.
-Next, move the JAR file from build/libs to your $XP_HOME/deploy directory.
+Next, move the JAR file from `build/libs` to your `$XP_HOME/deploy` directory.
 The Disqus comments app will now be available to add to your websites through the Content Manager app.

 ## How to use this app